beetrootpaul/dart-07/README.md

 ## Version History

-### v0.1.1
+### v0.2.0

 - fixed diagonal speed of a player's ship by dividing it by `1.41`
 - more health for mission 1 boss and mission 1 big enemy
+- print version number on a title screen

 ### v0.1.0

 - complete game mechanics
 - complete mission 1
-- complete screens outside missions (but without music for the win screen after mission 3)
+- complete screens outside missions (but without music for a win screen after mission 3)
 - implemented persisted high score